andreamoleri/DataArchitecture/README.md

 In the `WHERE` clause, the condition can be expressed using mathematical operators (`+`, `-`, `*`, `/`), comparison operators (`<`, `>`, `<=`, `>=`, `=`, `!=`, `<>`), specific functions like `MOD()`, and logical operators:

-- `AND`: Returns results that satisfy both conditions.
+- `AND`: returns results that satisfy both conditions.

   ```cql
   SELECT * FROM table_name WHERE condition1 AND condition2;
   ```

-- `OR`: Returns results that satisfy at least one condition.
+- `OR`: returns results that satisfy at least one condition.

   ```cql
   SELECT * FROM table_name WHERE condition1 OR condition2;
   ```

-- `NOT`: Returns results that do not meet the specified condition.
+- `NOT`: returns results that do not meet the specified condition.

   ```cql
   SELECT * FROM table_name WHERE NOT condition;
   ```

-- `IN`: Checks if a value is present in a specified list of values.
+- `IN`: checks if a value is present in a specified list of values.

   ```cql
   SELECT * FROM table_name WHERE column IN (value1, value2, value3);
   ```

-- `CONTAINS`: Checks if a set contains a specific value (used primarily with `set` or `map` columns).
+- `CONTAINS`: checks if a set contains a specific value (used primarily with `set` or `map` columns).

   ```cql
   SELECT * FROM table_name WHERE column CONTAINS value;
   ```

-- `CONTAINS KEY`: Checks if a map contains a specific key (used with `map` columns).
+- `CONTAINS KEY`: checks if a map contains a specific key (used with `map` columns).

   ```cql
   SELECT * FROM table_name WHERE column CONTAINS KEY key;
   ```

-- `CONTAINS ENTRY`: Checks if a map contains a specific key/value pair (used with `map` columns).
+- `CONTAINS ENTRY`: checks if a map contains a specific key/value pair (used with `map` columns).

   ```cql
   SELECT * FROM table_name WHERE column CONTAINS ENTRY (key, value);